What is the biggest risk in technical diving?

 “Am I doing this correctly, as I was taught?”

-Resist the temptation to deceive yourself.
+Resist the temptation to deceive and flatter yourself.
 There are many such temptations.

 Don’t succumb to grand delusions over your certification level or logged dives count.
 Neither of those accurately reflects your actual competency as an advanced diver.